Wild Parrots Up Close

 HONDURAS 2024

-HONDURAS - MARCH 2024 -White-fronted, Yellow-lored, Red-lored, Yellow-naped and Yellow-headed Amazons - 9 species and sub-species of Amazon altogether plus Scarlet and Great-green Macaws and more.
+HONDURAS - MAY 2024 -White-fronted, Yellow-lored, Red-lored, Yellow-naped and Yellow-headed Amazons - 9 species and sub-species of Amazon altogether plus Scarlet and Great-green Macaws and more.

 Belize, Guatemala and Honduras Parrot Watching Ecotours will run concurrently